Facial Nerve Palsy

 Diagnosis and Treatment of Facial Paralysis

-To determine the cause of facial paralysis, a physical examination is performed and bloods test are administered.
+To determine the cause of facial paralysis, your GP or a hospital doctor such as a neurologist or an ENT specialist will perform a physical examination and request bloods tests.
 In addition, the following diagnostic tests may be performed:

 - MRI scan